Twelfth Night (holiday): Traditions

 Food and drink are the centre of the celebrations in modern times.
 All of the most traditional ones go back many centuries.
 The punch called wassail is consumed especially on Twelfth Night and throughout Christmas time, especially in the UK.
 Door-to-door wassailing (similar to singing Christmas carols) as well as orchard wassailing were both historically common in the UK and are still practiced to a certain extent today.
 Around the world, special pastries, such as the tortell and king cake, are baked on Twelfth Night, and eaten the following day for the Feast of the Epiphany celebrations.

 In parts of Kent, there is a tradition that an edible decoration would be the last part of Christmas to be removed in the Twelfth Night and shared amongst the family.

-The Theatre Royal, Drury Lane in London has had a tradition since 1795 of providing a Twelfth Night cake.
-The will of Robert Baddeley made a bequest of £100 to provide cake and punch every year for the company in residence at the theatre on 6 January.
-The tradition continues.
+The Theatre Royal, Drury Lane in London has had a tradition since 1795 of providing a cake for the company on Twelfth Night.
+The will of actor Robert Baddeley made a bequest of £100 to be invested in order to provide cake and punch for the company in residence at the theatre on 6 January for every year in perpetuity.
+The tradition has continued for over 200 years, with only a few years missed due to war, closing the theater for renovations, the COVID-19 pandemic, and, according to legend, a visiting troupe of French performers the fund declined to provide cake for.

 In Ireland, it is still the tradition to place the statues of the Three Kings in the crib on the Twelfth Night or, at the latest, the following day, Little Christmas.